MIDS-scaling-up/v3/week03/lab/README.md

 | docker rmi image name | Delete an image from the local cache |

 ## Getting your Jetson's IP
-If your Jetson is wired, e.g. using ethernt, you can find its IP with the command `ifconfig eth0`.
+If your Jetson is wired, e.g. using ethernet, you can find its IP with the command `ifconfig eth0`.
 If it is wireless, replace eth0 with wlan0.

 ## Part 1: Docker